terrancelaw/MAQUI/README.md

 # MAQUI: Interweaving Queries and Pattern Mining for Recursive Event Sequence Exploration

-MAQUI is web application that supports expressive querying and flexible pattern mining for exploring event sequence data.
+MAQUI is a web application that supports expressive querying and flexible pattern mining for exploring event sequence data.
 It is a collaborative effort between researchers at Georgia Tech and Adobe Research.
 For more information about the project, please refer to our paper at [IEEE VIS 2018](http://ieeevis.org/year/2018/welcome):

 *[MAQUI: Interweaving Queries and Pattern Mining for Recursive Event Sequence Exploration](https://terrancelaw.github.io/publications/MAQUI_vast18.pdf)
 [Po-Ming Law](https://terrancelaw.github.io), [Zhicheng Liu](http://www.zcliu.org), [Sana Malik](http://www.sanamalik.com), and [Rahul C. Basole](http://entsci.gatech.edu/basole/)